biji/simplenetspeed/README.md

 Forked from : https://github.com/biji/simplenetspeed

-Added : Refresh time is 1 second, supports GNOME SHELL 3.38, centred and more cleaner ui, added kbp/s instead of Kbps, New sigma sign that respects vertical alignment and more.
+Added : Refresh time is 1 second, supports GNOME SHELL 3.38, centred and more cleaner ui, added kbp/s instead of Kbps, New sigma sign that respects vertical alignment, added space b/w speed and the units and more.

 Todo : hover to show total data used and double right click to reset total data counter instead of single right click